How does the IB diploma allow you to apply to International Universities?

 The most important thing when planning to apply internationally is to keep key dates in mind!
 There are many important deadlines for applications that you don’t want to miss, or it could mean missing out on being considered.
 Calendars and reminders are your best friend.

-The biggest takeaway to remember when applying internationally is to Research Research Research!
+The biggest takeaway to remember when applying internationally is to do your research!
 Look into the universities you want to attend and make sure you know exactly when and how you need to submit your application.
 This can be a tricky and overwhelming process, but you are building great independence skills which you will need for your studies abroad.

-Written by KIS Academics Tutor for IB Science, Hannah Pruscino.
+Written by KIS Academics Tutor for IB Chemistry and Biology, Hannah Pruscino.
 Hannah is currently pursuing a Bachelor of Biomedicine at the University of Melbourne.
 You can view Hannah's profile here and request her as a tutor.

 Spread the word